My-Finance-Report/yearly_report/README.md

 - the configuration page is just wacky

-- Sankey currently only allows one intermediate node
-- sankey config comes from openai, has configability somewhere
+- sankey config has configability somewhere

 - privacy policy